looking for footwear? visit www.smartfeet.co

 Sore Toes

-4 Customised Insoles A customised insole will support the whole foot so the foot cannot elongate when weight bearing.
+4 Customised Insoles A customised insole will support the whole foot so the foot cannot elongate whilst weight bearing.
+The foot is therefore shorter than without an insole and less likely to touch the front.

 Forefoot Cramps at Width

-2 Heel Lift A heel lift under the back of an insole allows the foot and lower leg to move to a slightly different position often resulting in reduced pressure.
+2 Heel Lift A heel lift placed underneath the insole allows the foot and lower leg to be re positioned.
+This can result in reduced pressure at the widest point of the foot.

-3 Customised Insoles An insole will spread your weight equally throughout the base of the foot which in turn will reduce the width of the foot slightly.
+3 Customised Insoles A customised insole will distribute your weight more evenly throughout the base of the foot which in turn will reduce the width and length of the foot slightly.

-4 Buy New Boots It may be that your boots are too narrow and only changing to a wider fit will resolve the problem.
+4 Buy New Boots It may be that your ski boots are too narrow for your foot shape and only by changing to a wider fit will the problem be resolved.

 Burning Under Ball of Foot

-1 Customised Insoles An insole will spread your weight equally throughout the base of the foot which in turn will reduce pressure under the ball area.
+1 Customised Insoles A customised insole will spread your weight equally throughout the base of the foot which in turn will reduce pressure under the forefoot area.

-2 Buy New Boots If boots are too narrow or small you may get discomfort under the ball of the foot.
+2 Buy New Boots If boots are too narrow or small you may suffer from discomfort under the ball of the foot.

 Tingling Sensation / Pins and Needles

-2 Customised Insoles An insole will spread your weight equally throughout the base of the foot which in turn will reduce the width of the foot slightly.
+2 Customised Insoles A customised insole will spread your weight equally throughout the base of the foot which in turn will reduce the width of the foot slightly.

-3 Slacken Buckles If toe and instep buckle are fastened too tightly the blood flow is restricted and nerve ending can become trapped leading to forefoot sensations.
+3 Slacken Buckles If your toe and instep buckle are fastened too tightly the blood flow is restricted and nerve endings can become trapped leading to forefoot aches and pains.